-The basic browser is a zoom-and-replace browser and based on the "natural" navigation skills of the users (in some ways ressembling more the fisheye view with perspective).
-Overviews are sometimes used either as classic 2D overview(s) (the user in virtual reality can grab a virtual street map), or in 3D.
-But if they are also in 3D there will always be some hidden faces, making them inappropriate as global views (e.g. for monitoring).
+The basic browser is a zoom-and-replace browser (also resembling the fisheye view with perspective).
+3D browsing is based on the "natural" navigation skills of the users (approaching, turning around).
+Overviews are sometimes provided, either as classic 2D overviews (e.g., a user in virtual reality can grab a virtual street map), or in 3D.
+For the applications which require the overview to be complete and always visible (e.g. monitoring) 3D overviews have to be automatically rotated to periodically expose all faces or flattened into multiple 2D slices.